yadav-saurabh/qrGrid/docs/guide/index.md

 ### Core

-Implementation of the Qr grid library for Web applications.
+Installation of the Qr grid library for Web applications.

 ::: code-group